-A properly sized AC is key to it’s operation.
+A properly sized AC is key to its operation.
 One industry standard to follow is for every 600 square ft requires 1 ton of cooling.
-So a 900 square foot home would need a one and a half ton unit.
+So a 900 square foot home would need a one and a half-ton unit.
 Installing a unit too big for the area will provide too much cooling in a short amount of time causing the unit to short cycle, while an undersized unit will struggle to reach temperature adding undue stress.

-2 Brazing with nitrogen
+2. Brazing with Nitrogen

 When brazing the lineset, nitrogen should be flowing through the pipe at all times.
 This will help prevent rapid oxidation inside the pipe.
 Without flowing nitrogen the inside pipe wall can begin to flake off.
 These flakes will soon clog the filter driers and can eventually make their way into the compressor which is a big problem you do not want.

 A compressor replacement is the last repair you want to be told you need.
 Next on the list would be a refrigerant leak.
 While freon is often nicknamed “gas” it’s kind of misleading.
-Freon does not run out so if you’re ever told you’re low of refrigerant it means you have a leak.
+Freon does not run out so if you’re ever told you’re low on refrigerant it means you have a leak.
 We avoid this problem by filling the system up to a high PSI with nitrogen and watching to see if pressures drop.

-4 Pulling a vacuum
+4. Pulling a Vacuum

-Above are 4 of the major steps, but as with everything else in life the devil is in the details.
+Above are 4 of the major steps, but as with everything else in life, the devil is in the details.
 I’ve skipped over likely another 10 steps that while maybe not crucial to the operation of the equipment, are still important and must be followed.

 If you are interested in an air conditioner installation this summer or would like to know more information always feel free to reach out and talk to us.